-The study of communication is essential in the heart of a society that is changing, global, diversified and “on-line”.
-Our curriculum, English and French-oriented, are designed to reflect the challenges that underline these social transformations.
+The study of communication is essential in the heart of a changing society that is, global, diversified and “on-line”.
+Our curriculum, English and French-oriented, is designed to reflect the challenges that are shaping these social transformations.

-In addition to undergraduate programs, the Department offers a strong background in communication research as part of its graduate programs.
-Students can select, among other things, a master's degree - with thesis or dissertation, or courses only - or opt for a graduate diploma offered for a period of one year full-time.
-The graduate training offers more in-depth knowledge and explores research topics related to media studies, organizational communication, government communication, communication and health and the identity and diversity in communication.
+In addition to undergraduate programs, the Department offers a strong program in communication research as part of its graduate programs.
+Students can select, among other things, graduate degree programs at the doctoral and master’s level.
+The graduate level training offers more in-depth knowledge and explores research topics related to media studies, organizational communication, government communication, communication and health and the identity and diversity in communication.

 I invite you to visit our website to discover the many learning opportunities available to you.
 We look forward to welcoming you!